 LAE’s books have been distributed by national and international publishers operating in the fields of architecture, landscape architecture and the design disciplines.

-The selection procedure will be completed in September 2020, after which entrants will be informed.
-The book will be published mid 2021.
+The selection procedure will be completed in September 2023, after which entrants will be informed.
+The book will be published in the autumn of 2024.

 landscape architecture europe #5 - Care, create, act